wfaugust/wfaugust.github.io/_pages/3experience.md

 ****

-**Research Assistant**,  2012 – 2014.
- *Fields*: Computational Chemistry, Functional Materials.
- *Hefei National Laboratory for Physical Science at Microscales*, Hefei, China
+**Hefei National Laboratory for Physical Science at Microscales, Hefei, China** 2012 - 2014

 ·    Analyzed a large amount of data from the characterization of crystalline materials to identify the high performance of innovative anodes for lithium-ion batteries